Video games in the United States: Activision Blizzard

+Activision Blizzard was founded in July 2008 through the merger of two video game publishers, Activision and Blizzard Entertainment.
+Activision Blizzard is the company that makes and owns some of the most popular video games in the industry, including Call of Duty, Overwatch, World of Warcraft, Crash Bandicoot, Hearthstone, Candy Crush, and Diablo.
+Microsoft announced its intent to acquire Activision Blizzard for $68.7 billion on January 18, 2022.
+If approved, Activision Blizzard would become a division of Xbox Game Studios.
+Call of Duty is the 4th best-selling video game franchise of all time, with over 430 million sales.
+Call of Duty series directly generated over $800 million on PlayStation in the United States alone in 2021.
+Call of Duty: Modern Warfare II became the fastest selling and most profitable Call of Duty game of all time, grossing over $1 billion in just 10 days.
+Diablo IV became the fastest-selling game in Blizzard Entertainment's history.
+Diablo IV has generated $666 million in revenue within the first 5 days of launch.
+Microsoft completed its acquisition of Activision Blizzard on October 13, 2023, and Activision Blizzard became a subsidiary of Microsoft Gaming.

 Epic Games

 Epic Games is an American video game and software developer and publisher.
 Epic Games develops Unreal Engine, a commercially available game engine which also powers their internally developed video games.
 In 2014, Unreal Engine was named the "most successful video game engine" by Guinness World Records.
-More than 7.5 million developers are using Unreal Engine according to Epic CEO Tim Sweeney Epic Games owns video game developers like Psyonix, Mediatonic and Harmonix and popular video games like Fortnite, Rocket League and Fall Guys.
+More than 7.5 million developers are using Unreal Engine according to Epic CEO Tim Sweeney.
+Epic Games owns video game developers such as Psyonix, Mediatonic and Harmonix and popular video games such as Fortnite, Rocket League and Fall Guys.

 Valve

 The American firm Valve Corporation creates, publishes, and distributes digital video games.
 It is the company behind Half-Life, Counter-Strike, Portal, Team Fortress, Left 4 Dead, and Dota, as well as the software distribution platform Steam.
 Steam is the largest digital distribution platform for PC gaming worldwide.
 There are over 30,000 titles on Steam, everything from AAA to indie.
-In 2022, For the first time ever, Steam broke a worldwide record with more than 30 million people actively using Steam at the same time.
+In 2022, Steam broke a worldwide record with more than 30 million people actively using Steam at the same time.
 Valve released the Steam Deck, a handheld console, in 2022.
-Steam Deck has sold over 1 million units.
+The Steam Deck has sold over 1 million units.

-Warner Bros Games

 Warner Bros.
+Games

-Interactive Entertainment is part of the newly-formed global streaming and interactive entertainment unit of Warner Bros.
+Warner Bros.
+Interactive Entertainment is part of the newly formed global streaming and interactive entertainment unit of Warner Bros.
 Discovery.
-Warner Bros Games owns video game development studios like TT Games, Rocksteady Studios, NetherRealm Studios, Monolith Productions, Avalanche Software, and WB Games Montréal, among others.
-Warner Bros Games is also the publisher of Batman Arkham and Mortal Kombat video game series.
-Hogwarts Legacy became the best-selling and most profitable video game in Warner Bros.
+Warner Bros Games owns video game development studios such as TT Games, Rocksteady Studios, NetherRealm Studios, Monolith Productions, Avalanche Software, and WB Games Montréal, among others.
+Warner Bros Games is also the publisher of the Batman: Arkham and Mortal Kombat video game series.
+Hogwarts Legacy, which was published by Warner Bros., became the best-selling and most profitable video game in Warner Bros.
 Games history, selling over 12 million units in 2 weeks and grossing over $850 million.